 The right to social security requires a social security system.
 As a result, a country must, within its maximum available resources, ensure access to a social security scheme that provides a minimum essential level of benefits to all individuals and families.
 It must enable them to acquire at least essential health care, basic shelter and housing, water and sanitation, food and the most basic forms of education.

 International human rights treaties confirm the right to income support as a welfare right.
-Article 9 of the International Covenant on Economic, Social and Cultural Rights contains the right to social security.
+Indeed Article 9 of the International Covenant on Economic, Social and Cultural Rights contains the right to social security.

 The UN Committee stated authorities must implement the right to social security.
 Consequently, public authorities must take responsibility for the effective administration of the system.
 This requires that a country must, within its maximum available resources, ensure access to a social security scheme that provides a minimum essential level of benefits to all individuals and families that will enable them to acquire at least the essentials of life.